Are you looking for test card numbers?

 Connect the cables

 1. Connect the MDB harness cable to the back of the terminal.
-This cable connects the terminal to the Ethernet cable, the power supply, and optionally to the audio output device.
+This cable connects the terminal to the power supply, and optionally to the audio output device.

 2. Connect the cellular communication antenna cable to the top antenna slot.
 To boost the signal, you can also connect two antennas.